A healthy, inexpensive little grain!

 They can be particularly delicious and very digestible if stewed slowly or served straight from a can or jar, together with flavoring and especially savory – which the Germans call “bean herb”.

-White kidney beans can irritate the bowel, be difficult to chew, and present a risk of pulmonary aspiration.
+White beans can irritate the bowel, be difficult to chew, and present a risk of pulmonary aspiration.
 It is therefore better not to feed them to children before the age of 15 months.

 And everyone else